Capillary surfaces arising in singular perturbation problems: Introduction

 \end{AAA}

-In order to prove Theorem A we will use a monotonicity formula based on a computation of Joel Spruck \cite{Spruck}.
-From Theorem A it follows that in $\R^2$ all blow-up limits at the non-degenerate free boundary points can be explicitly computed.
+In order to prove Theorem A we will introduce a monotone quantity based on a computation of Joel Spruck \cite{Spruck}.
+From Theorem A it follows that in $\R^2$ the blow-up limits at non-degenerate free boundary points can be explicitly computed.
 It is worthwhile to note that the minimizers of

-are non-degenerate, i.e. for each subdomain $\Omega'\subset\subset B_1$ there is a constant $c_0>0$ depending on $\mbox{dist}(\partial B_1,\partial\Omega' ), N$ such that
+are non-degenerate, i.e. for each subdomain $\Omega'\subset\subset B_1$ there is a constant $c_0>0$ depending on $\mbox{dist}(\partial B_1,\partial\Omega' )$, $N$, $M$, such that